heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-get-started-with-wix-toolset.md

 ---
 layout: post
-title: What is WiX Toolset & how to use it
+title: Creating basic MSI-based installer using WiX Toolset
 description: This is how I created a basic MSI setup for my app installer using WiX Toolset.
 tags: [WiX Toolset, Windows Installer, Programming]
-comments: true
 ---

 ### What is WiX Toolset?